gluver/autoclick/README.md

 2. A GUI window will appear with instructions

+3. **To adjust click speed**:
+   - Use the speed slider in the GUI to set clicks per second (1-100)
+   - Default speed is 20 clicks per second

-3. **To start auto-clicking**:
+4. **To start auto-clicking**:
    - Position your cursor where you want to click
-   - Press `F1` to start auto-clicking at that position
+   - Press `Ctrl+Alt+K` to start auto-clicking at that position
+   - OR click the "Start Auto-Click" button in the GUI

-4. **To stop auto-clicking**:
+5. **To stop auto-clicking**:
-   - Press `F1` again, OR
+   - Press `Ctrl+Alt+K` again, OR
+   - Click the "Stop" button in the GUI, OR
    - Right-click anywhere on the screen

 ## Controls

-- **F1**: Toggle auto-clicking on/off
+- **Ctrl+Alt+K**: Toggle auto-clicking on/off
+- **Start Auto-Click button**: Begin auto-clicking (GUI)
+- **Stop button**: Stop auto-clicking (GUI)
+- **Speed slider**: Adjust click speed (1-100 clicks/sec)
 - **Right-click**: Instantly stop auto-clicking
 - **Exit button**: Close the application

 ## Important Notes

 - Keep the GUI window open while using the auto-clicker
-- The application will click at the cursor position when F1 is first pressed
+- The application will click at the cursor position when Ctrl+Alt+K is first pressed
 - Right-click will stop clicking immediately, regardless of where you click
-- The clicking rate is set to 100 clicks per second (very fast)
+- The clicking rate is adjustable from 1-1000 clicks per second (default: 20)
+- Higher speeds may cause system instability - use with caution

 ## Safety